-We are committed to providing training that addresses the need for psychologists to be sensitive to and knowledgeable of the diversity among clients, students and the population at large.
-NIU’s student body includes approximately 30 percent ethnic minorities, primarily African-American, Latino/a and Asian-American students.
-There is also a growing segment of the student population (approximately 16 percent) who identify as non-traditional college students (over the age of 23), including military veterans.
-Our clientele reflects this diversity.
+We are committed to providing training that addresses the need for psychologists to demonstrate individual and multicultural diversity competencies when working with clients, students and the population at large.
+Approximately 40% of NIU students identify as ethnic minorities, primarily African-American or Latino/a.
+There is also a growing segment of the student population who identify as non-traditional college students (over the age of 23), including military veterans.
+CCS clients reflects this diversity.

 Interns will have opportunities to present outreach programs and presentations to a wide-range of groups on campus, such as Housing and Residential Services, the Gender and Sexuality Resource Center, the Center for Black Studies, the Latino Resource Center, the Asian American Resource Center and the International Student and Faculty Office.

-Multicultural and diversity training is integrated into the internship program through individual supervision, group supervision, training seminars and each intern's specialization area.
+Multicultural and diversity training is integrated into the internship program through individual supervision, group supervision, training seminars and each intern's specialization area of focus.

 Contact UsCounseling and Consultation Services